Aswabor/TWB/src/site/notes/System Reference/Homebrew Options/Transformations/List of all available Transformations.md

 You become an Aberration in addition to any other creature types you are.
 Spells and abilities that affect Aberrations of a specific CR have no effect on you.

 #### Transformation Flaw: Unstable Mutations
 Your body becomes malleable and struggles to maintain any one physical shape.
-Upon completing a long rest, you must roll 1d100 on the [[Unstable Form table]] and apply the effects of the result, determined by your transformation level.
+Upon completing a long rest, you must roll 1d100 on the [[System Reference/Homebrew Options/Transformations/All/Additional tables/Unstable Form table|Unstable Form table]] and apply the effects of the result, determined by your transformation level.
 These effects last until you complete another long rest.
 If you roll the same result on the table more than once in a row, roll again until a new result is rolled